-Legal actions could result in substantial monetary damages, negatively impact our ability to obtain additional funding on acceptable terms, or at all, and damage to our reputation with customers, business partners and other third parties, all of which could have a material adverse effect upon our results of operations and financial position.
-Further, the legal actions could damage our reputation with investors and adversely affect the trading prices of our securities.
+Legal actions and government investigations could result in substantial monetary damages, negatively impact our ability to obtain additional funding on acceptable terms, or at all, and damage to our reputation with customers, business partners and other third parties, all of which could have a material adverse effect upon our results of operations and financial position.
+Further, the legal actions and government investigations could damage our reputation with investors and adversely affect the trading prices of our securities.